espnet/espnet/doc/espnet2_tutorial.md

       output_size: 80
    ```
 3. Because the shift sizes of different `upstream` models are different, e.g. `HuBERT` and `Wav2Vec2.0` have `20ms` frameshift.
 Sometimes, the downsampling rate (`input_layer`) in the `encoder` configuration need to be changed.
 For example, using `input_layer: conv2d2` will results in a total frameshift of `40ms`, which is enough for some tasks.
 4. To achieve online decoding, please employ blockwise Transformer/Conformer encoder in the configuration file.
-Taking "blockwise Transformer" as an example:
+Taking `blockwise Transformer` as an example:
    ```
    encoder: contextual_block_transformer
    ```